Bendako/portfolio-next/README.md

 # My Portfolio App

 Welcome to my portfolio app!
-This project is built using Next.js, Tailwind CSS and daisyUI.
+This project is built using Next.js, Tailwind CSS and DaisyUI.

 ## Table of Contents
 - [live preview](#live preview)